NehGuk/NehGuk/README.md

 ---
 ### Bio
-After 13 years working as a science journalist, I am now exploring the field of IT as a front-end development student.
-I live in Oslo, Norway, and hope to be able to contribute in the fields of online privacy, sustainability and the green transition.
-In my free time, you'll most likely find me practicing aikido or drinking mate (yes, the delicious herbal infusion from South America).
+For the last 13 years, I’ve been working with science communication.
+Now, I am exploring the field of IT as a front-end developer.
+Online privacy, human rights, environmental issues, press freedom...
+These are some of the topics I’m interested in and would be happy to contribute with.

+In my free time, I like to practice aikido.
+Also, I drink a lot of mate, yes, that delicious herbal infusion from South America.
+It's great for coding.
+Cheers!

 ---